 What hasn't changed

 You still need permits, inspections, and a certificate of occupancy.
-Sewer capacity, setbacks (typically **5 ft rear/side** for DADUs in Seattle), and Washington's strict energy code all still apply — and older HOA covenants recorded before **July 23, 2023** may still restrict ADUs, so check your CC&Rs.
+Sewer capacity, setbacks (typically 5 ft rear/side for DADUs in Seattle), and Washington's strict energy code all still apply — and older HOA covenants recorded before July 23, 2023 may still restrict ADUs, so check your CC&Rs.
 The laws made ADUs a right; they didn't make them automatic.
-See our guides on [what a DADU costs](/blog/adu-cost-seattle-2026), the [Seattle permit process](/blog/dadu-permit-king-county), and [prefab vs site-built](/blog/prefab-vs-site-built-adu-seattle-tacoma) — or get a free site evaluation and we'll map your lot against the new rules.
+Not sure your parcel qualifies?
+See will your lot qualify for a DADU, what a DADU costs, how an ADU changes your property taxes, the Seattle permit process, and prefab vs site-built — or get a free site evaluation and we'll map your lot against the new rules.

 How many ADUs can I build on my lot in Washington?